 Rating: 9/10

 Light, responsive, and flexible.
-Whether I’m doing light training or running errands, they move with me.
-They’re not made for high-impact runs, but for everyday use and controlled movement, they shine.
+Whether I’m doing light martial arts drills, yoga-style stretches, or running errands, they move with me.
+They’re not made for high-impact running, but for everyday controlled movement, they shine.
 Like a ballet dancer’s form—graceful, strong, and precise.

 Build Quality